Fille Mutoni

 Fille Mutoni (born 25 July 1991), is a Ugandan recording artist.
-She has collaborated with Radio and Weasel and Bruce Melody from Rwanda, among others.
+She has collaborated with Radio and Weasel and Bruce Melodie from Rwanda, among others.

 She had her first music concert in March 2018 at Golf course Hotel which was very successful.
 She went on a Europe tour for her "Alter Ego" album launch and visited Paris, Sweden, Germany, Denmark and Netherlands.

 Early life and education

 Fille Mutoni was born on 25 July 1991, in the Western Region of Uganda, to Peter and Odette Rwibasira.
 Both her parents are of Rwandese ancestry.
-She attended Nakasero Primary School and then transferred Lubiri Secondary School.
+She attended St Helen's primary school in Mbarara before joining Nakasero Primary School and then transferred Lubiri Secondary School.
 She completed her A-Level studies and graduated with a High School Diploma from Standard High School, in Kampala, the capital city of Uganda.
 She was admitted to St. Lawrence University (Uganda), to study for a Bachelor of Public Administration degree.

 Music

 Fille's first hit song was "Where have you been at" in 2013.
 She followed it with "Gat no money" and "Hello", a collaboration with Rwandese singer Bruce Melody.

 She staged her first music concert in February 2018.
 She credits Juliana Kanyomozi and Lauren Hill as her music influencers.
 Prior to starting singing secular music commercially, Fille was a choir girl at Rubaga Miracle Centre.